Star Trek Lower Decks (LOW) Season 5

 There are a few hilarious jokes, like the reversed gravity plating in the TOS-style engineering, Tendi trying out the whistle of the wall communicator with a big grin of pleasure or the turbolift that misunderstands Freeman's voice commands.
 The idea that there are no replicators but food vendors on the station is sweet.

 I also like the arcade games, although they have no purpose in the story.
 But overall, the episode is full of references that are more than Easter eggs but that fill in for, well, something that should have had more significance.
 Dr. Horseberry's being partially Tarchannen has very little impact (it merely serves to set up the running joke of him scanning everyone for Tarchannen DNA).
-Kassia's being El-Aurian has none at all (except if we choose to count the extra gratuitous mention of Guinan) and is anticlimactic to the extreme.
+Kassia's being El-Aurian has none at all (except if we choose to count the extra gratuitous mention of Guinan) and is awfully anticlimactic.
 And as already mentioned, there is no good rationale for the Acamarians on the station (because it has no consequences) or for some of the personnel wearing ancient Earth Starfleet uniforms.

 Finally, there is no reason why modern equipment would be required to repair old technology and much less why Freeman and Ransom would have to catch the bats, rather than any of the countless lazy crew members of the starbase.
 The bat hunt was just included for the sake of being weird and doesn't work for me.
 Freeman's odd rationale that she does it because her alternate universe self failed the task (which she can't know of) doesn't exactly help me understand it.